ZaccausChandler/IT-Labs-Portfolio-VM/Group Policy/Media/README.md

 To confirm the policy was applied

-\- Checked \*\*Resultant Set of Policy (RSoP) or ran: "gpresult /r"
+- Checked Resultant Set of Policy (RSoP) or ran: "gpresult /r"

-\- Confirmed the new Password Policy settings appeared under Computer Settings → Security Settings.
+- Confirmed the new Password Policy settings appeared under Computer Settings → Security Settings.